Benefits of staying active

 Exercise is more structured and repetitive.
 It includes activities like tai chi, yoga, chair aerobics and cycling.
 As you get older, it’s especially important to do exercises that improve muscle strength, balance and flexibility.

 How to get started

-Start small and try to build exercise into your normal activities, for example by doing some light stretching when watching TV or getting off the bus one stop earlier and walking the rest of the way.
+Start small and try to build exercise into your normal activities.
+For example, you could do some light stretching while you watch TV or get off the bus one stop earlier and walk the rest of the way.

 You don’t have to buy expensive equipment or join a gym.
 There are many other activities you can do, such as playing bowls or dancing.
-Walking is one of the best ways to improve your fitness and it’s cheap and accessible.
+Walking is one of the best ways to improve your fitness.
+It’s cheap and accessible.
 Contact Walking for Health for ways to get started.

 Tips for maintaining a healthy habit:

 - set realistic goals

 - do something you enjoy